rails/tailwindcss-rails/README.md

 }
 ```

-⚠ Note that PostCSS is a javascript tool with its own prerequisites!
-By default `tailwindcss-rails` does not require any javascript tooling, so in order to use PostCSS, a `package.json` with dependencies for your plugins and a package manager like `yarn` or `npm` is required, for example:
+⚠ Note that PostCSS is a JavaScript tool with its own prerequisites!
+By default `tailwindcss-rails` does not require any JavaScript tooling, so in order to use PostCSS, a `package.json` with dependencies for your plugins and a package manager like `yarn` or `npm` is required, for example:

 ```json
 // package.json